jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/UserManual.md

 The program also supports several types of research: counting aspects, occupied midpoints and more.
 And it generates control groups so that you can cancel out artifacts.

-Several other releases will follow and each new release will add more functionality.
+Several other releases will follow, and each new release will add more functionality.

 Enigma is free: you do not have to pay for it.
 And Enigma is open source: I published all code, and anybody can download it.